Reconstructing Point Sets from Distance Distributions: The Noisy Turnpike Problem

-where $d_k$ is the measured noisy distance, $s_k$ is the noiseless distance, and $w_k$ is the noise. \end{noisy_tp_problem} For notational convenience, from now on we will augment $\mathcal{D}$ with $N$ zero self-distances, that is, the distances from every point $u_n$ to itself.
+For notational convenience, from now on we will augment $\mathcal{D}$ with $N$ zero self-distances, that is, the distances from every point $u_n$ to itself.
 The total number of distances considered in the turnpike problem is then $K=\tbinom{N}{2}+N$.